Dancing Mothers

-Dancing Mothers is a 1926 American black and white silent drama film produced by Paramount Pictures.
-The film was directed by Herbert Brenon, and stars Alice Joyce, Conway Tearle, and making her debut appearance for a Paramount Pictures film, Clara Bow.
-Dancing Mothers was released to the general public on March 1, 1926.
+Dancing Mothers is a 1926 American silent drama film directed by Herbert Brenon, and stars Alice Joyce, Conway Tearle, and making her debut appearance for a Paramount film, Clara Bow.
+The film was released to the general public on March 1, 1926, by Paramount Pictures.
 The film tells the story of a pretty mother, who was almost cheated out of life by a heartless husband and a thoughtless daughter.
-The film survives on 16mm film stock and is currently kept at the UCLA Film and Television Archive.

 Plot

 As described in a film magazine review, a wealthy woman, whose daughter is carrying on a flirtation with a notorious man, steps between them, but finds that she herself is fascinated by the man.
 There follows a period of stress for both the older woman and her daughter, which ends with the daughter altering her mode of living and the mother deciding to leave her philandering husband and daughter and travel to Europe to forget.